hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 ##### If everything is OK you can continue installing the [hailo_rpi5_examples.](../README.md#configure-environment)

 ## Troubleshooting
+Got a question?
+Join the discussion on [Hailo Community Forum](https://community.hailo.ai/).
 ### PCIe Troubleshooting
 Make sure the PCIe board and the M.2 module are properly connected.
 To test if the PCIe board is recognized by the system, run the following command:
 ```bash